devsoominchae/aws-cloud-resume-challenge/README.md

 The original challenge did not include the API Gateway to invoke the Lambda function.
 However, Lambda function invoke URL does not work in ap-northeast-2.
 In order to resolve this, I added an API Gateway to invoke the Lambda function.

+2. View count for today

 # Additional features (Planning)
-1. View count for today
+1. Graph of visit count history.
 2. Total time users spent
 3. Section for AI to answer questions about me (Amazon Comprehend)